Blood Cancer Disease

 Are Blood Disorders Curable?

 That depends on the disorder.
 Many cases of anemia are related to deficiencies such as not enough iron or B12 in the diet.
 There are other conditions that, though not perhaps curable, are treatable such that patients learn to live everyday lives.

 Other conditions, such as sickle cell anemia, are inherited and, as such, are incurable.

 Still, other conditions are caused by outside sources and may be curable.
 Malaria is an example.
 Caused by a parasite that is transferred to humans via a mosquito bite, malaria is a blood infection that causes fever, organ damage, and often death.

 Finally, cancers of the blood like lymphoma and leukemia are not presently said to be “curable.”
 Still, advances in treating these diseases have placed many former patients “in remission.”
 In such cases, the “cure” often has as much to do with the patient’s attitude as it does the stage and the treatment provided.
 Remission is a team effort…one worth striving for.

 What Tests Can I Expect to Take When Seeing a Hematologist?

 If you have been referred to a hematologist, you have likely already had some tests.
 Still, your new doctor will undoubtedly run others.
 Some to expect are a CBC, which stands for complete blood count.
 This test will provide your doctor with information related to your white blood cell and red blood cell levels (called counts), platelets, and volume.

 Yet, more will likely be needed.
-He may also order a
+He may also order lab tests such as

 - HCT (Hematocrit red blood cell volume)